Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Results

 \section{Results}

-To characterize how audiences engage emotionally with others’ misfortunes, we proceed in several steps.
-We first examine surface-level emotional reactions expressed through Facebook’s reaction icons, before turning to the content of user comments to directly quantify schadenfreude.
-We then explore how these expressions vary across ideological and national contexts, topic domains, and over time, culminating in a regression analysis that isolates the political and contextual predictors of schadenfreude.
+We first examine emotional reactions expressed through Facebook's reaction icons, before turning to user comments to directly quantify schadenfreude.
+We then explore variation across ideological and national contexts, topic domains, and over time, culminating in a regression analysis of the political and contextual predictors of schadenfreude.

-\subsection{Patterns of Emotional Reactions to Misfortune-Related posts}
+\subsection{Patterns of Emotional Reactions to Misfortune-Related Posts}

-We begin by examining how users emotionally engage with Facebook posts describing or framing the misfortunes of others.
-Figure~\ref{fig:reactions} shows the relative frequency of emotional reactions (Love, Care, HaHa, Wow, Sad, and Angry) across all misfortune posts in our dataset.
-Panels B–D disaggregate the data by outlet ideology (left, center, right), while Panels E–G present cross-national comparisons among India, the United States, and the United Kingdom.

-Across the dataset as a whole, Sad and Angry reactions dominate.
-These two responses together account for the majority of emotional engagement with misfortune-related posts, suggesting that audiences primarily process such content through negative affect—either empathic sorrow (Sad) or moral outrage (Angry).
-The less frequent but still substantial Wow (14.7\%) and Haha (14.9\%) reactions capture a more ambivalent emotional space, indicating that misfortune often evokes not only sympathy or condemnation but also fascination and, at times, pleasure.
+Figure~\ref{fig:reactions} shows the relative frequency of emotional reactions across all misfortune posts, disaggregated by outlet ideology (Panels B--D) and country (Panels E--G).
+Across the dataset, Sad and Angry reactions dominate, together accounting for the majority of emotional engagement and suggesting that audiences primarily process such content through empathic sorrow or moral outrage.
+The less frequent but still substantial Wow (14.7\%) and Haha (14.9\%) reactions indicate that misfortune also evokes fascination and, at times, pleasure.